mapmeld/africa-carto/modern/README.md

 }
 ```

-It's tempting to have the borders be 1 pixel solid black, but it looks weird on maps.
+It's tempting to have the borders be black, but it looks weird on maps.

 Then I realign the initial projection so that it's centered and zoomed on Africa.
 Here's what we get: